-This standard was recently approved by the Federal Energy Regulatory Commission making it mandatory and applicable to all Planning Coordinators in the Reliability First Corporation region.
-PJM is a Planning Coordinator in the Reliability First Corporation region.
+This standard was approved by the Federal Energy Regulatory Commission making it applicable to all Planning Coordinators in the ReliabilityFirst region.
+PJM is a Planning Coordinator in the ReliabilityFirst region.

-The PJM interpretation of BAL-502-RFC-02 is consistent with the version 1 language of this Standard which stated in section R1; "The Loss of Load Expectation (LOLE) for any load in RFC due to resource inadequacy shall not exceed one occurrence in ten years".
-Working with the PJM stakeholders, PJM Staff is committed to adherence of this interpretation of the 1 in 10 LOLE Adequacy criteria.
+BAL-502-RFC-03 is consistent with the version 1 language of this Standard which stated in section R1; "The Loss of Load Expectation (LOLE) for any load in RFC due to resource inadequacy shall not exceed one occurrence in ten years".
+Working with the PJM stakeholders, PJM Staff is committed to the 1 in 10 LOLE Adequacy criteria.
 These efforts are reflected in the PJM stakeholder process concerning the annual Reserve Requirement Study (RRS) and numerous load deliverability tests (CETO/CETL) for RPM and RTEP

-For further details of how the RRS provides compliance with RF Standard, BAL-502-RFC-02, please reference the historic Reserve Requirement Studies (typically Appendix C) posted on the PJM web site.
+For further details of how the RRS provides compliance with RF Standard, BAL-502-RFC-03, please reference the historic Reserve Requirement Studies posted on the PJM web site.

-1.9 Modeling Tools
+1.8 Modeling Tools